Human Rights in Business Operation

 Human Rights Risks and Impact Assessment

 The Company conducts a human rights risk assessment every two years and reviews potential risk issues annually.
 The identification and assessment of risks related to human rights violations are integrated into various risk assessment processes that each department is responsible for, covering both current operations and newly developed projects.
-These include, for example, Environmental Impact Assessments (EIA) for project development, environmental issue assessments, and hazard and occupational health and safety risk assessments in accordance with ISO standards.
-In 2024, the Company also carried out a comprehensive materiality assessment.
-As part of this process, human rights risk issues were identified across the entire value chain, covering 100% of the Company’s operational areas and business activities—both those directly managed by the Company and those occurring through participation or business relationships within the supply chain.
-These findings will serve as the basis for risk assessment in alignment with the United Nations Guiding Principles on Business and Human Rights (UNGPs) and the OECD Due Diligence Guidance for Responsible Business Conduct.
+These include, for example, Environmental Impact Assessments (EIA) for project development, environmental issue assessments, and hazard and occupational health and safety risk assessments in accordance with ISO standards, as well as other risk management processes relevant to the business activities of each function.

 Human Rights Risk Management